NOTE: The SPH10 headsets are priced as single headsets, so 2 (or more) headsets are required for headset-to-headset intercom communications.

 - Warranty - 2 Years

-These new "Marriage Savers" represent a quantum leap in technology with noise-cancelling receivers and full voice-controlled operation, perfect for on-board crew co-ordination or dozens of other applications like cycling, hiking, kayaking or canoeing for full multi-plex conferencing (up to 4 team members).
+These "Marriage Savers" represent a quantum leap in technology with noise-cancelling receivers and full voice-controlled operation, perfect for on-board crew co-ordination or dozens of other applications like cycling, hiking, kayaking or canoeing for full multi-plex conferencing (up to 4 team members).
 There is no competitive product offering comparable value with all of these features.

 My Team Talks QUICK START INSTRUCTIONS